RyWilliams/test-prof/docs/recipes/any_fixture.md

 # Then in your tests

-# Active this fixture using a tag
+# Activate this fixture using a tag
 describe UsersController, :account do
   # ...
 end